arslan48/Python-Learning-Journey/README.md

 This repository contains my daily Python practice code.
-The purpose is to track my learning progress, logic building, and consistency — not production-ready projects.
+I'm using it to track my learning progress, sharpen my logic-building skills, and stay consistent — not to build production-ready projects.